JoshBirnbaum/distributed-methodology/Grading.md

 Most of these hours will be during scheduled studio meetings, which should simplify record-keeping.

-At the end of an iteration, each student reports on the extent to which they kept their commitment to the team.
+At the end of an iteration, each student provides a three-part report on their commitments and contributions during the sprint.
 Two parts of this end-of-iteration report are the same for all students.

 - A statement of hourly commitment
 - A statement of commitment to the methodology

 The third part is different depending on whether a student facilitated the retrospective meeting.
-A student who does not facilitate the meeting is expected to write a short reflection on one particular contribution they made during the past iteration.
-This is essentially a reflection on a portfolio piece, an intentional thinking about how your work affected your team.
-The student who facilitated the meeting may instead submit the retrospective report to fulfill this obligation.
+The student who facilitates the meeting may submit the retrospective report.

+Other students submit a portfolio piece and reflection.
+The portfolio piece is an artifact that you created during the sprint that manifests your contribution.
+Examples include artwork, audio, documentation, paper prototypes, and source code.
+The reflection is an essay that contextualizes the piece, emphasizing how this work affected your team.
+Note that I use &ldquo;essay&rdquo; in the classical sense: an _essay_ is an attempt to understand, and hence, it must be clear and it must support its argument with theory and evidence.
+Put another way, the writing the reflection essay is training for reflective practice, for lifetime learning, and for presenting your work to potential employers.
+As such, it also provides the instructor with assessment material that is required for a Tier 3 UCC course.